 3. Meditate to create calm

 Meditation can improve physical health, boost the immune systems and increase our ability to cope with stress.

-Dr. Elizabeth Hoge, assistant professor of psychiatry at Harvard Medical School, says mindfulness meditation is perfect for reducing anxiety both short- and long-term:
+Dr. Elizabeth Hoge, assistant professor of psychiatry at Harvard Medical School, says mindfulness meditation is perfect for reducing stress both short- and long-term:

 “People with anxiety have a problem dealing with distracting thoughts that have too much power … You might think ‘I’m late, I might lose my job if I don’t get there on time, and it will be a disaster!’
 Mindfulness teaches you to recognize, ‘Oh, there’s that thought again.
 I’ve been here before.
 But it’s just that–a thought, and not a part of my core self.’”

-When you’re feeling stuck and stressed, meditation can help improve your attention and concentration, improve your self-control and give you greater overall psychological well-being.
+When you’re feeling stressed at work, meditation can help improve your attention and concentration, improve your self-control and give you greater overall psychological well-being.

 By meditating for just 10-15 minutes per day, it can help reduce stress hormone levels, increasing serotonin, and strengthening your ability to let go of thoughts that don’t serve you.